-How to choose the best grain mill to grind your own flour at home, because really, every home and kitchen should be experiencing the benefits of grinding your own flour.
-And to do that, you need to make sure you're choosing the best flour mill for your house.
+Choosing the best grain mill to grind your own flour at home can be tricky.
+What should you look for?
+It’s my opinion that every kitchen should experience the benefits and flavor of grinding your own fresh-milled flour.
+And to do that, you need to make sure you’re choosing the best flour mill for your house.

 Flour milled at home is healthier and fresher, plus it makes me feel like a true pioneer woman.

 My desire is to be as self-sustainable as possible.
-I also believe it's the healthiest way to live.
-I started researching the benefits of grinding your own flour at home and let me tell ya, there's a ton of nutrition we're missing out on (won't even mention the flavor) by not grinding our own flour.
+I also believe it’s the healthiest way to live.
+I started researching the benefits of grinding your own flour at home, and let me tell ya, there’s a ton of nutrition we’re missing out on (I won’t even mention the flavor) by not grinding our own flour.

 How to Choose the Best Grain Mill